What is physical custody?

 How do I start services?

-Parents may contact Resolutions for Families directly or services may be initiated by the Court or attorneys.
-Ms. Moke is
+Parents may contact Shanna Moke directly or services may be initiated by the Court or attorneys.
+Ms. Moke is willing to

 Where can I get more information?

 Please contact Shanna Moke directly at 605-370-4871 or email email@example.com for information and guidance regarding your specific situation.